-Jim Nill is entering his first season as General Manager of the Dallas Stars after being appointed to the position on April 29, 2013 by Owner and Governor, Tom Gaglardi.
-He becomes the 11th General Manager in franchise history and the sixth since the team moved to Dallas.
+Jim Nill is entering his third season as general manager of the Dallas Stars after being appointed to the position on April 29, 2013 by owner and governor, Tom Gaglardi.
+He is the 11th general manager in franchise history and the sixth since the team moved to Dallas.

-The Hanna, Alberta, native joined the Red Wings’ front office in the summer of 1994 following three seasons with the Ottawa Senators.
+The Hanna, Alta., native joined the Red Wings’ front office in the summer of 1994 following three seasons with the Ottawa Senators.
 Previously, Nill enjoyed a nine-season NHL career as a right wing with the Boston Bruins, Vancouver Canucks, St. Louis Blues, Winnipeg Jets and Red Wings.
-He collected 58 goals, 87 assists and 854 penalty minutes in 524 regular season games.
+He collected 58 goals, 87 assists and 854 penalty minutes in 524 regular-season games.
 Nill later went to Adirondack as a player/coach, retiring as a player after the 1990-91 season.
-A member of the 1979-80 Canadian National and Olympic teams in 1979-80, he was a fifth-round pick of the St. Louis Blues (89th overall) in the 1978 Draft.
+A member of the 1979-80 Canadian National and Olympic teams, he was a fifth-round pick of the St. Louis Blues (89th overall) in the 1978 NHL Draft.

-Jim resides in Frisco with his wife Rebecca and have three children: Jenna, Trevor and Kristin.
+Jim and his wife, Rebecca, reside in Frisco, Texas and have three children: Jenna, Trevor and Kristin.